 Spelling variations of this family name include: Sword, Swerd, Suerd, Sourd, Suorde and others.

 More information is included under the topic Early Sword Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Sword Settlers in the United States in the 18th Century
+Sword Settlers in United States in the 18th Century

-Sword Settlers in the United States in the 19th Century
+Sword Settlers in United States in the 19th Century